BDC Hamburger Icon

 Your fiscal year dictates your business strategy and income tax return filing time frame.
 It determines how you’ll track your company’s financial status and report it to your shareholders.
 A strategically planned fiscal period can also improve operations, cut costs and help you find investors for your business.

-We’ll explain what a fiscal year is and explore the factors involved in choosing when to begin your fiscal year.
+We’ll explain what a fiscal year is and explore the factors involved in choosing the right fiscal year start date for your business.

 What is a fiscal year?